 Top 3 Things You’ll Learn

-- What employee benefit plan sponsors can do to manage Rx costs
+- Strategies to help employee benefit plan sponsors manage Rx costs

 “Medication insecurity” is a relatively new term used to describe one’s inability to pay for prescribed medications at least one time in the past 12 months.
-A recent Gallup poll sheds light on how widespread “medication insecurity” is becoming among U.S. adults.
-The results are staggering, yet not surprising, and point to the ongoing struggles facing health care consumers today.
+A Gallup poll report sheds light on how widespread “medication insecurity” is becoming among U.S. adults.
+The results are staggering, yet not surprising, and point to the ongoing struggles facing health care consumers.

 The struggle is real: Approx. 1 in 5 U.S. adults can’t afford Rx drugs prescribed to them. #drugcosts